sfu-ireceptor/turnkey-service/README.md

 **Changing the configuration and using a new codebase**

-It is also important to note that the systemd ireceptor command will not rebuild new container instances.
 If you have followed this turnkey recipe, you should already have a set of docker containers to use.
-However, if you change your codebase, deployment configuration, etc. and therefore, need to build/rebuild a new set of containers, then (once again) you will need to run the build command manually from within the project subdirectory, as follows:
+However, if you change your codebase, deployment configuration, etc. it is important to note that the ireceptor systemd command will not automatically rebuild new container instances.
+You'll have to do this yourself, as the need arises, that is build/rebuild a new set of containers, then (once again) run the build command manually from within the project subdirectory, as follows:

 ```
  $ sudo docker-compose -f run/docker-compose.yml build
 ```

-After your build has completed, you can then use systemd to deploy it:
+After your build has completed, you can then use systemd to re-deploy it:

 ```
 $ sudo systemctl restart ireceptor